 An Easy Way to Donate

-"This is an innovative way to reuse materials that still maintain functionality but have been replaced with technology,” said Paula Stallcup, the director for the city's Downtown Operations department.
+"This is an innovative way to reuse materials that still maintain functionality but have been replaced with technology,” said Paula Stallcup, the Downtown Operations director.
 “We hope the new donation stations will be a convenient way to help support homeless programs in San Antonio.”

-In May 2011, the city replaced several of its traditional parking meters with new solar-powered pay stations in the city's high-traffic areas.
-The new pay stations allow motorists to use credit and debit cards, as well as coins, to pay for parking.
+In May 2011, the city replaced several traditional meters with new solar-powered pay stations in the city's high-traffic areas.
+The new meters allow motorists to use credit and debit cards, as well as coins, to pay for parking.

-Haven for Hope is dedicated to transforming the lives of homeless adults and children.
-The private, non-profit center addresses the root causes of homelessness through education, job training, and behavioral health services.
+Haven for Hope strives to transform the lives of homeless adults and children.
+The non-profit center addresses the root causes of homelessness through education, job training, and behavioral health services.

-Established in 2006, Haven for Hope was built on the vision of San Antonio businessman and civic leader Bill Greehey.
+Established in 2006, the shelter was built on the vision of San Antonio businessman and civic leader Bill Greehey.
 It is the largest and most comprehensive transformation campus for American homeless today.

-With the support of several municipal leaders, Greehey studied more than 200 shelters in 12 states before building the San Antonio campus.
+With support from several municipal leaders, Greehey studied more than 200 shelters in 12 states before building the San Antonio campus.
 It has 15 buildings on 37 acres, with two general areas.

-The Main Campus provides living quarters for live-in residents who work on their transformation and transition life plans.
-The Prospects Courtyard provides safe, outdoor lodging for overnight residents.
-It includes meals, communal showers, and various human resources.
+The Main Campus provides living quarters for live-in residents who work on their transition life plans.
+Prospects Courtyard provides safe outdoor lodging for overnight residents.
+It provides meals, communal showers, and various human resources.

 Haven for Hope takes a holistic approach to transformation, one that recognizes the connection between mind, body, and spirit.
-Both areas of the campus have a chapel with opportunities for ministry and service across a spectrum of faith traditions.
+Each campus area has a chapel with opportunities for ministry and service across a spectrum of faith traditions.

-Nearly 80 non-profits and government agencies partner with Haven for Hope to meet the needs of the San Antonio homeless population.
+Nearly 80 non-profits and government agencies partner with Haven for Hope to meet the needs of San Antonio's homeless population.
 The organization welcomes monetary donations and volunteer service.
-For more details, call (210) 220-2190.
+For details, call (210) 220-2190.

-As many as 25,000 San Antonian residents experience homelessness each year.
-Almost a quarter of them are children under the age of 5.
+As many as 25,000 San Antonio residents experience homelessness each year.
+Almost a quarter of them are children under age 5.
 Family homelessness has increased nearly 16 percent since 2008.

 Known as "Military City, USA" for its large military presence, San Antonio is home to many American military veterans.
 Homeless veterans make up 23 percent of the city's homeless population.
-Sixty percent of the city's homeless struggle with severe mental illness or substance abuse.
+Sixty percent of all homeless residents struggle with severe mental illness or substance abuse.

 Haven for Hope provides a safe haven for homeless men, women, and families.
 Space on the Main Campus is limited, and the family dorm usually has a waiting list.
 Prospect Courtyard is an outdoor safe area with sleeping mats, meals, communal showers, and basic medical needs.
 It is available for anyone who needs a place to stay.